Animecointeam/Animecoin/README.md

 - Added BIP 0070 payment requests support, while keeping the old receiving addresses tab in place for convenience.
 - You may now choose the data directory on the first run or with -choosedatadir option.
 - Network traffic graph.
+- Fusion widget style enabled by default for Windows.
 - New options, make sure to review them!

 Building from source